VeriGu/DistAI/README.md

   - basics.h/cpp: define types and data structures (e.g., how an invariant is represented)
   - preprocessing.h/cpp: reads and process the trace file and configuration file
   - Solver.h/cpp: the core of DistInv.
 Implements template projection, invariant enumeration, and invariant projection
-  - InvRefiner./cpp: interact with Ivy to refine the invariants
+  - InvRefiner.h/cpp: interact with Ivy to refine the invariants using counterexamples
   - Helper.h/cpp: provides functionality for other files